Prepared for some spooky tales?

 - For these spooky writing challenges, you could create a vocabulary bank for each, or a single vocabulary bank for all of them.
 For example, you could create a vocabulary bank on les fantômes (ghosts) and add vocabulary like hanté (haunted).

 - Take a look through a dictionary (written or visual), compile a list of vocabulary that you want to use, and then add these to your vocabulary bank.
 This will inspire your writing challenges and give you the vocab that you need to work beyond the French words that you’re already familiar with.
+You can also watch clips on FluentU and create in-app vocabulary lists based on the content.

 - Add phrases and grammar structures that you want to use as well, i.e. examples of use of prepositions that you can use in your writing.
 This will be especially useful for the adverb and preposition challenges.